About

 These Gingerbread scones with Vanilla Bean Glaze are sweetened with molasses for that classic holiday flavor and glazed to perfection.
 It’s an easy, comforting, vegan treat made with whole wheat flour.
 Perfect served with a hot cup of coffee or tea on Christmas morning!

-vegan gingerbread scones with vanilla bean glaze on baking sheet with cookie cutter with text overlay this recipe
+vegan gingerbread scones with vanilla bean glaze on baking sheet with cookie cutter with text overlay

 It’s my 28th birthday today.
 I know, hard to believe.